 The Image Noise Reduction hardware evaluation core times out after approximately eight hours of operation.
 The output is driven to zero.
-This results in a dark-green screen for YUV color systems.
+This results in a black screen for RGB color systems and in a dark-green screen for YUV color systems.